Handblown Glass Art

 Most macro photos are from feet away, not millimeters which is what makes this particular art style unique.
 The art is created by light flowing through melted glass.
 In fact, all of the colors and shapes are created from hot glass.
 None of these images are created from anything other than hand blown glass objects.

 The colors are vivid and alive due to the way that the photos are illuminated as the photos are taken.
-In a way we are photographing the light as it passes through the object.
+In a way I am photographing the light as it passes through the object.
 Creating art from light or art from glass art?
 Either way we see creating art from life and from existing art.

 Interior Designs and Decor With Glass Art